kevinmatthes/fmaths/README.md

 Octave.

-Since one might intend to create some manuals for introduction and / or later reference, there two build instructions which document the repository using Pandoc and the library, together with the provided tests, using Doxygen.
+Since one might intend to create some manuals for introduction and / or later reference, there are two build instructions which document the repository using Pandoc and the library, together with the provided tests, using Doxygen.
 Since Doxygen relies on `make` in order to finalise the \LaTeX\ documentation, one needs to ensure this application, as well.  **This is only required for Linux